binarymaster/reaver-wps-fork-t6x/README.md

 Advanced Options:
-	-p, --pin=<wps pin>             Use the specified 4 or 8 digit WPS pin -d, --delay=<seconds>           Set the delay between pin attempts [1] -l, --lock-delay=<seconds>      Set the time to wait if the AP locks WPS pin attempts [60] -F, --fake-delay=<seconds>      Set the time to sleep after received fake NACK [0]
+	-p, --pin=<wps pin>             Use the specified 4 or 8 digit WPS pin -B, --pin-string="wps pin"      Use the specified arbitrary string as WPS pin -d, --delay=<seconds>           Set the delay between pin attempts [1] -l, --lock-delay=<seconds>      Set the time to wait if the AP locks WPS pin attempts [60] -F, --fake-delay=<seconds>      Set the time to sleep after received fake NACK [0]